pulumi/terraform-provider-aws/website/docs/r/security_group.html.markdown

 The following arguments are supported:

 * `name` - (Optional, Forces new resource) The name of the security group.
-If omitted, Terraform will assign a random, unique name
+If omitted, this provider will assign a random, unique name
 * `name_prefix` - (Optional, Forces new resource) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `description` - (Optional, Forces new resource) The security group description.
-Defaults to "Managed by Terraform".
+Defaults to "Managed by Pulumi".
 Cannot be "". __NOTE__: This field maps to the AWS `GroupDescription` attribute, for which there is no Update API.
 If you'd like to classify your security groups in a way that can be updated, use `tags`.
 * `ingress` - (Optional) Can be specified multiple times for each